The Most Delicious and Authentic Aperitifs After Visiting Machu Picchu

 Peruvian aperitifs are a vibrant introduction to the country’s rich and diverse cuisine, offering a perfect balance of flavor, color, and texture.
-These small dishes are typically enjoyed before the main meal or as a snack whenever you would like, often accompanied by a soft Pisco Sour, a refreshing Inka Cola, or a chilled Cusqueña beer.
+These small dishes are typically enjoyed before the main meal or as a snack whenever you would like.
+They can match by a soft Pisco Sour, a refreshing Inka Cola, or a chilled Cusqueña beer.

 Causa

-Among the most popular is Causa, a layered potato dish prepared with mashed yellow potatoes, lime, ají amarillo (yellow chili), and ground pepper.
-It is always stuffed with chicken in a creamy mayonnaise, tuna, or avocado, served with parsley leaves and slices of rocoto (spicy pepper) on top.
+Among the most popular is Causa, a dish prepared with mashed yellow potatoes, lime, yellow chili, and ground pepper.
+It is always stuffed with chicken in a creamy mayonnaise, tuna, or avocado.
+Served with parsley leaves and slices of rocoto (spicy pepper) on top.

 Andean Chip Potatoes